-1 Introduction
+1. Introduction

 Many of today's Java Virtual Machines (JVMs) [36] employ dynamic recompilation techniques as a means of improving performance in Java programs.
-At runtime the dynamic Just-in-Time (JIT) compiler locates a "hot set" of important code regions and applies different optimizations, balancing the overhead costs of optimized (re)compilation with expected gains in runtime performance.
+At runtime the dynamic Justin-Time (JIT) compiler locates a "hot set" of important code

 Building a high-performance, adaptive recompilation strategy in a JVM requires making resource-constrained choices as to which methods to optimize, what set or level of optimization to apply, and when the optimized compilation should be done.
 Heuristically, the earlier the method is compiled to it's "optimal" optimization level the better.
 Naively assuming optimal means more optimizations, the potential for such improvements is illustrated schematically in Figure 1.
 The upper left image shows a typical method history, compiled initially at a low level, and progressively recompiled to higher optimization levels.
 Better prediction of future behaviour allows a method to move more quickly between these steps (upper right), or to skip intermediate steps (lower left).
 The area under the curve (rectangle) summarizes the "amount" of optimized method execution.
 On the bottom right a method is compiled to its highest optimization level immediately; this roughly represents an upper limit for the potential performance gains, at least assuming simple models of method execution and optimization impact.